Albert B. Fall: Teapot Dome scandal

 Fall was appointed to the position of Secretary of the Interior by President Warren G. Harding in March 1921.
 Soon after his appointment, Harding convinced Edwin Denby, the Secretary of the Navy, that Fall's department should take over responsibility for the Naval Reserves at both Elk Hills and Buena Vista, California, and Teapot Dome, Wyoming.
 This last setting became the namesake of the scandal to erupt in April 1922, when The Wall Street Journal reported that Secretary Fall had decided that two of his friends, oilmen Harry F. Sinclair (Mammoth Oil Corporation) and Edward L. Doheny (Pan-American Petroleum and Transport Company), should be given leases to drill in parts of these Naval Reserves without open bidding.
 In exchange, Fall accepted bribes.

-The investigation found Fall guilty of bribery and conspiracy as a result of $385,000 having been paid to him by Edward L. Doheny.
+The investigation found Fall guilty of bribery and conspiracy on October 24, 1929 (exactly the same day as the Black Thursday) as a result of $385,000 having been paid to him by Edward L. Doheny.
 Fall was jailed for one year as a result—the first former cabinet officer sentenced to prison as a result of misconduct in office.
 Doheny was not only acquitted on the charge of bribing Fall, but Doheny's corporation foreclosed on Fall's ranch in Tularosa Basin, New Mexico, because of "unpaid loans" which turned out to be that same bribe.
-Sinclair was fined and served six months for contempt of court.
+Sinclair was fined and served six months for Contempt of Congress.

 After serving time in prison, Fall was in financially reduced circumstances.
 He and his wife lived in El Paso, Texas.
 Fall died there on November 30, 1944, after a long illness.
 He was buried in Evergreen Cemetery in El Paso.

 The epithet "fall guy" has been said to derive from his surname, but this phrase was in use well before the scandal.